The following is a reading from the Episcopal Lectionary for the Second Sunday after the Epiphany.

 This means it is worthwhile to understand why John would then say, “And I myself have seen and have testified that this is the Son of God.”
 The Greek word “Huios” (which is capitalized) means, “Son,” also means (according to Strong’s) “hyiós – properly, a son (by birth or adoption); (figuratively) anyone sharing the same nature as their Father.
 For the believer, becoming a son of God begins with being reborn (adopted) by the heavenly Father – through Christ (the work of the eternal Son).”
 This means John is identifying Jesus as “one sharing the same nature” of God, because the Holy Spirit of God has remained in Jesus.

 Only from this constant presence of God within one’s being – as it was with Jesus – can one “baptize with the Holy Spirit.”
-John baptized with physical water, but God baptized Jesus with the presence of God, and from this constant presence of God within one’s being – as it was with Jesus – can one “baptize with the Holy Spirit.”
-John baptized with physical water, but God baptized Jesus with the presence of God, and only God can baptize with His Spirit.
+John baptized with physical water, but God baptized Jesus with the presence of Himself, meaning His Holy Spirit then became a permanent extension of God on the earthly plane – for the purpose of touching others and cleansing them of their sins.
+Because God baptized Jesus with His presence, Jesus could then pass this presence on to others – seen in the miracles attributed to Jesus.
+Still, since only God can baptize with His Spirit, it was God’s miracles projected through the Son Jesus.

 From this calling of Jesus the Son of God after his baptism, to the next day referring to Jesus as the “Lamb of God,” there is a purpose in this change.
 The Greek word “Amnos” (also capitalized) means “Lamb,” but infers “a lamb (as a type of innocence, and with sacrificial connotation)).”
 The point of this reference is to state (emphatically via capitalization) that being identified as a “Sacrifice to God” is how one becomes the “Son of God.”
-Jesus “Sacrificed” of his self-ego so that the Holy Spirit of God could be one with him, with the halo’s shine projecting this holy presence of God, which is no longer a mere human being.
+Jesus “Sacrificed” his self-ego so that the Holy Spirit of God could be one with him, with the halo’s shine projecting this holy presence of God.
+This was a statement that Jesus was no longer a mere human being, but a most holy priest of God.
 John was a mere human being (albeit a pious one), who could only symbolically cleanse Jews of their sins with water.
 Had Jesus maintained his own self-ego, he would be another John the baptizer with water.
-However, after becoming a “Sacrifice to God,” God could baptize others with His Holy Spirit via that Sacrificial Lamb.
+However, after becoming a “Sacrifice to God,” God could baptize others with His Holy Spirit, through his being that Sacrificial Lamb.

 Because John announced that God spoke to him, saying, “He on whom you see the Spirit descend and remain is the one who baptizes with the Holy Spirit” (which was Jesus), two of John’s disciples began to follow the “Sacrificial Lamb of God.”
-When Jesus turned and saw those disciples walking behind him along the road, his asking, “What do you seek?” (or “What are you looking for?”) was followed by the words, “where you abide.”
-Modern translations have applied a question mark to those words, largely due to the word “where” implying a question, but the reply can be also read as the disciples saying they sought the same Holy Spirit within them as that which abode in Jesus.
+When Jesus turned and saw those disciples walking behind him along the road, his asking, “What do you seek?” (or “What are you looking for?”), they responded by saying the words, “where you abide.”
+Modern translations have applied a question mark to those words, largely due to the word “where” implying a question; but the reply can be also read as the disciples saying they sought the same Holy Spirit within them as that which abode in Jesus.
+They sought to be “where you stay” holy, or “where the Holy Spirit remains.”

 Here, it is vital to grasp that the answer the disciples gave proposed the Greek word “meneis,” which is a form of the same word we discussed earlier, when the Holy Spirit descended like a dove and remained or abode with Jesus.
 That word spoken by John was “emeinen,” with both words rooted in the same “menó.”
 This means the disciples were not looking to follow Jesus to find out where he lived in Galilee, but they were looking for a “Rabbi” or “Teacher,” who would teach them how to forever receive the Holy Spirit and have it live within them, just as John said it was living within Jesus.